pablofelitti/meli-full-sales/README.md

 # meli-full-sales

-Lambda that checks for publications in mercado libre argentina with possible error en prices
+Lambda that checks for publications in mercado libre argentina with possible error in prices

 ## Installation